gnosisguild/mech/README.md

 - [ZodiacMech.sol](contracts/ZodiacMech.sol): allow enabled [zodiac](https://github.com/gnosis/zodiac) modules to sign transactions on behalf of the Mech
 - [Mech.sol](contracts/base/Mech.sol): implement custom ownership terms by extending this abstract contract

+## Mech interface

+Mech implements the [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) account interface, [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271), and the following functions:

+### `isOperator(address signer)`

+Returns true if `signer` is allowed to operate the Mech.
+Sub classes implement this function for defining the specific operator criteria.

+### `exec(address to, uint256 value, bytes data, Enum.Operation operation, uint256 txGas)`

+Allows the operator to make the Mech execute a transaction.

+- `operation: 0` for a regular call
+- `operation: 1` for a delegate call

 ## Contribute

 The repo is structured as a monorepo with `mech-contracts` as the container package exporting the contract sources and artifacts.